Why Milanesa is More Than Just Comfort Food in Argentina

 Accessible Indulgence

-• Street Food Culture: Being a popular street food, it’s easily accessible to people from all walks of life.
+• Street Food Culture: Because street food is popular, it’s easily accessible to people from all walks of life.

 • Budget-Friendly: It offers a fulfilling meal without breaking the bank, adding to its popularity.